Relationship and Health Education

 HGJS has already asked parents and carers to share their views on this curriculum as we develop it to meet the statutory needs and we collected parental voice in February 2021.

-We have now drafted our new policy, taking into account parental and stakeholder views and the additional detail that the DfE has recently provided around what to cover in the curriculum.
+We now have our new policy, taking into account parental and stakeholder views and the additional detail that the DfE has recently provided around what to cover in the curriculum.
 The DfE has put a lot more emphasis on mental health and wellbeing aspects of RHE.
-In light of all of the above, we have adjusted our overall plan of our KS2 RHE curriculum to reflect views and extra details.